gbif/gbif-data-validator/doc/guide_developer.md

-This document is intended for developers and covers the internal concepts of the gbif-data-validator.
+This document is intended for developers.
+It covers the internal concepts of the gbif-data-validator.

 ## DataFile
 [DataFile](https://github.com/gbif/gbif-data-validator/blob/master/validator-processor/src/main/java/org/gbif/validation/api/DataFile.java)